 In addition to oral comments received during the November 2015 needs hearing, MOHCD and OEWD received one written comment.
 The written comment is related to the lack of affordable housing being built citywide.
 The comment also discussed the need for MOHCD to connect with corporations, the San Francisco Housing Authority and the San Francisco Community Land Trust to produce more affordable housing in the City.
-Notes from the November 16, 2015 community needs hearing can be found in the Citizen Participation Comments Attachment.
+Please see the Citizen Participation Comments Attachment for this written comment and MOHCD's response to this comment.
+Notes from the November 16, 2015 community needs hearing can also be found in the Citizen Participation Comments Attachment.